 Transitioning your dog onto a raw, meat-based diet is the best way to ensure all their nutritional needs are met, and it also eliminates all the sugary, starchy foods that yeast loves.
 Easily digested raw meat proteins, high-quality fats, bone and offal are all key elements of a healthy diet for dogs.
 This both eliminates any foods that yeast thrives on and supports your dog’s immunity and overall health, allowing them to fight the yeast overgrowth from the inside.

-We recommend our Novel Proteins and our 80:10:10 raw food ranges as a starting point when beginning the yeast imbalance protocol.
+I recommend ProDog Novel Proteins and our 80:10:10 raw food ranges as a starting point when beginning the yeast imbalance protocol.
 These are our purest raw dog food ranges and will help to starve the yeast of the sugar it craves.
-If your dog feels hot, we suggest feeding duck or rabbit, as these are cooling proteins and will help to reduce the heat.
+If your dog feels hot, try feeding duck or rabbit, as these are cooling proteins and will help to reduce the heat.

 There are a few natural remedies which are effective in dealing with yeast infections in dogs: Caprylic acid and Pau d’ arco.
 According to holistic vet Dr. Julie Ann Lee (a yeast specialist), these can be given as follows: